plone/training/ttw/ttw-advanced.rst

 In this section you will:

-* Use the "Theming" control panel to make a copy of Plone's default theme (barceloneta)
+* Use the :guilabel:`Theming` control panel to make a copy of Plone's default theme (barceloneta)
 * Customize a theme using Diazo rules
 * Customize a theme by editing and compiling Less files

 Topics covered:

-* Diazo and plone.app.theming
+* Diazo and :py:mod:`plone.app.theming`
 * "Barceloneta" - The Default Plone Theme
 * The "Theming tool"
 * Building CSS in the "Theming tool"